Ishida Mitsunari: Sekigahara Campaign and death

-In mid 1600, the campaign began.
-Mitsunari besieged Fushimi Castle before marching into direct conflict with Tokugawa's alliance at Sekigahara.
-On October 21, at the Battle of Sekigahara, a number of lords stayed neutral, watching the battle from afar, not wishing to join in the losing side.
-Tokugawa's forces gained the edge in the battle after Kobayakawa Hideaki betrayed his faction, coming over to the Tokugawa side, and helping win the battle.
+After the death of Hideyoshi and the death of Maeda Toshiie in 1599, Mitsunari formed an alliance of Toyotomi loyalists to stand against Tokugawa Ieyasu.
+In mid 1600, Mitsunari besieged Fushimi Castle before marching into direct conflict with Tokugawa's alliance at Sekigahara.
+Since daimyo from across Japan were forced to side with either Ieyasu or Mitsunari (with the exception of the Toyotomi clan, which was the common overlord of both sides), the battle came to be known as the decisive battle that split the nation in two.
+On October 21, he and his allies were defeated at the Battle of Sekigahara.
+Mitsunari sought to escape but was caught by villagers.
+He was beheaded in Kyoto and his head publicly displayed.

-After his defeat at Sekigahara, Mitsunari sought to escape but was caught by villagers.
-He was beheaded in Kyoto.
-Other daimyō of the Western army, such as Konishi Yukinaga and Ankokuji Ekei were also executed.
-After execution, his head, severed from his body, was placed on a stand for all the people in Kyoto to see.
 His remains were buried at Sangen-in, a sub-temple of the Daitoku-ji, Kyoto.

-A legend says that Ieyasu showed him mercy but hid him, for political reasons, with one of his veteran generals, Sakakibara Yasumasa, where he grew old and died of natural causes.
-To thank Yasumasa for his silence, Mitsunari gave him a tantō nicknamed Ishida Sadamune (石田貞宗) – a National Treasure of Japan.

 Personal life

 Mitsunari had three sons (Shigeie, Shigenari, and Sakichi) and three daughters (only the younger girl's name is known, Tatsuhime) with his wife.
 After his father's death, Shigenari changed his family name to Sugiyama to keep living.

 Sawayama Castle was a castle which was controlled by the Ishida clan.
 When the castle captured by the Eastern army after the Sekigahara battle ended and after Mitsunari died, it was reported by a Tokugawa vassal named Itasaka Bokusai who entered the castle that there was not a single piece of gold or silver kept by Ishida Mitsunari there.